edwinpeligro85/test-experian/README.md

-# experian
+# Experian test

-This project was generated with [ngX-Rocket](https://github.com/ngx-rocket/generator-ngx-rocket/) version 11.0.0
+This project is a technical test for Experian.
+For live test navigate to `https://edwinpeligro85.github.io/test-experian/`.

 # Getting started